Media & Arts for Peace Intitiative

 The Geneva Center for Security Policy

 The Media and Arts for Peace Initiative will steadily advance ways to connect peace, human rights, security, media and arts in an environment where we can reflect on new, more creative and innovative ways of dealing with the issues the world is facing.
-Through education, events, public discussions, analyses, and incubation of new media and art projects focused on peacebuilding, we aim at spreading the transformative power of media and the arts for a better (safer) world.
+Through education, events, public discussions, analyses, and incubation of new media and art projects focused on peacebuilding, we aim at spreading the transformative power of media and the arts for a better and safer world.
 Partner with the GCSP and let's make peace more captivating than conflict.

 Media & Arts for Peace Online Course